 pot of old and new.

-of it enormous oil and natural gas reserves.
-The country has one of the
+of its oil and natural gas reserves.
+The country has one of the highest

-highest standards of living and is one of the fastest growing economies
+standards of living and is one of the fastest growing economies in the world.

 Qataris are well known for their generosity and friendliness.
 Qatar has